puneetkaura/ideas/index.md

 * HateIVRS (Customer care number collection) - Flow directly to customer success person
 * access2excess - Get Access capacity for restaurants and Cinema halls
 * RealEsatate app for Projects - RERA compliance progress
-* Outsourced Sales for SaaS
+* Outsourced Sales for SaaS.
+Already happening via
-* Watchmen data collection
+* Watchmen data collection - Real Estate portals collect info via Watchmen of the building about vacancies in the society.
-* Shared real estate | Get your product into stores easily |
+* Shared real estate | Get your product into stores easily | insta.store (When will I do this ?)
-* Contract manufacturing as a service | Cont
-* How to use Bank API's - RBL | Yes Bank
+* Banking as API | When we would have N26 or Monzo of India.
 * API to physical world - Postmates/Lob - Photos/Postcard and hand written letters, Photography API, Police verification API, Aadhar verification as a service.
 Booking.com how are they sending
 * ParkingPass Delhi - Parking info and Pass
 * Anyflix - What to watch based on time and genre
 * Give retailer the opportunity to make money - Phone recharges, remittances --> Already happening.
 One thing that retailer can do is lead collection --> Convert footfalls --> business.
 * Notifications App, Fixed header app, Chrome extension - Statxtension
 * 2%DOC - Every doctor gives 2% of their time on network and answer patient queries.
-* Loan - Where how and generate the lead.
-Ixigo for loans, like in Singapore.
+* Loan - A search engine for loans where you can submit non identifiable data and then vendors can bid for the loan.
 * OnDemand Sales - like Ebiz, give ambitious young Indians things to sell using smartphone.
 Train them using smartphones.
 * Training - Sales for remote staff followed by a test
 * Control who can contact me - An app where phone number or email is never shared, you can connect to the business till you want.
 Connect can be time-bound, location bound etc.